xanxys/fiber/README.md

 ## "Easy" Questions to Understand Fiber Programming
 Assume Fiber-1M where most cells are 0-filled initially, and only first K (<1000 or so) cells are "programmable".

-Q1.
+Q1a.
+Create an initial state that eventually copies any value (non-executable) of cell 0, to cell 1000.

+Q1b.
+Create an initial state that eventually copies any value (non-executable) of cell 0, to cell 1000 + (initial value of cell 1 (non-executable)).

+Q1c.
 Create an initial state that eventually copies value (non-executable) of cell 0, to cell 500*1000.

+Q1d.
+Extennsion of Q1: Instead of cell 0, copy cell 0...cell A-1 to cell 500\*1000...500\*1000+A-1.

 Q2.
-Extennsion of Q1: Instead of cell 0, copy cell 0...cell A-1 to cell 500\*1000...500\*1000+A-1.
+Prove Turing-completeness; Come up with a mapping function (input: brainfuck program, output: finite initial state) that interprets the program.

 Q3.
-Prove Turing-completeness; Come up with a mapping function (input: brainfuck program, output: finite initial state) that interprets the program.
+Is Q3 possible when input mapping is much more limited? (e.g. 0-delimited raw branfuck code ++ interpreter state)?

 Q4.
-Is Q3 possible when input mapping is much more limited? (e.g. 0-delimited raw branfuck code ++ interpreter state)?

-Q5.
 Come up with a self-repairing boundary system that allows "entities" like in Q1~Q4 can co-exist.

 ## Fiber Spec